rohailamalik/matlab-simulink-mcp/README.md

 4. On first run, if the MATLAB Engine is not installed, the server will open a console window and guide you through installation.

-* This requires admin permission and the server will request for it.
+    - This requires admin permission and the server will request for it.
-* If you prefer to install manually, install a [matching matlabengine version](https://pypi.org/project/matlabengine/#history) from PyPI or from your [MATLAB installation](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
+    - If you prefer to install manually, install a [matching PyPi version](https://pypi.org/project/matlabengine/#history) or from your [MATLAB installation](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).